Published On: March 14, 2022

 Updated on 04/24/2023

-Anxiety affects more than 18% of the population in the United States each year.
+Anxiety (generalized anxiety disorder) affects more than 18% of the population in the United States each year.
 That’s more than 40 million Americans who deal with a highly treatable mental health condition.
 However, many people go untreated, which can make your anxiety feel like it’s totally derailing your life.
 It can make simple tasks feel impossible, and relationships and normal daily routines feel downright daunting.
 It can even trigger a panic attack, which can feel just as debilitating.

 There is good news, though.
 Beyond therapy and prescription medication, several natural remedies for anxiety have proven effective.
 As you explore these natural remedies, be sure to consult with a licensed doctor or psychiatrist to find a holistic treatment that works for you.

 Read on to learn about all the holistic remedies for anxiety and discover which natural remedy or herbal remedy you can utilize to bring peace and calm back into your life.

 Therapy can come in all forms and styles and provide you with valuable tools to manage your anxiety.
 Individual therapy allows you to open up to a professional 1:1, learn more about your anxiety, and practice techniques that will help you cope.
 On the other hand, group therapy can be really effective in treating anxiety since you’ll be with others who understand what you’re experiencing.